 Want to learn more about how to use Good Thinking?
 Check out our short guide

 Looking for advice about coronavirus and mental health?
 Visit our COVID-19 hub

 Want more information about our self-assessment tool?
 Read this article

 Need urgent mental health support?
 Find out how to contact your local NHS 24/7 helpline and other support organisations

-Are you working in London’s NHS and public sector organisations?
-Talk to your Wellbeing Lead about adopting Good Thinking as part of your organisation’s Wellbeing Programme.
-It’s free and can support individuals in managing their own mental health and building resilience so they can perform at their best.
-Visit Healthy London Partnership's website to download the communications kit.
+If you work in London’s NHS or in a public or private sector organisation in the city, why not talk to your wellbeing lead about adopting Good Thinking as part of your organisation’s wellbeing programme?
+It’s free and can help you to support your employees’ mental health and resilience so they can perform at their best.
+Visit the Healthy London Partnership website to download the Good Thinking communications kit